james-b-yu/font-tool/README.md

 Font Tool indexes loaded fonts into a database file `fonts` which is stored relative to the executable.
 The `fonts` file allows for the programme to automatically re-load previously-loaded fonts upon start-up, further increasing the user's productivity if parallelisation was not enough.
 Of course, this means that Font Tool is partially dependant on a database file to operate as smoothly as possible (see  <a href="#why-not">Why Not?</a>).

 ## Who?
-Font Tool is developed by a humble 15-year-old enduring the endless, excruciating struggle of exam preparation.
-Due to the small nature of the project, compilation takes place through the use of scripts in _shell script_ which call the _MSVC_ compiler.
+Font Tool is developed by a humble 15-year-old enduring the endless, excruciating struggle of exam preparation. ~~Due to the small nature of the project, compilation takes place through the use of scripts in _shell script_ which call the _MSVC_ compiler.
 This, of course, is unlike the programme itself, in that it is very <i>un</i>portable.
-Please feel free to fork this project, convert it to use a MakeFile instead, and request to pull.
+Please feel free to fork this project, convert it to use a MakeFile instead, and request to pull.~~ Font Tool is now using the *CMake* build system.
+See <a href="#building">Building</a> to build it from source.

 ## Why Not?
 Font Tool is no font manager.
 Font managers include <a href="https://www.neuber.com/typograph/">Typograf</a> and <a href="http://www.xiles.net/">nexusfont</a>, which allow for much more control over already-installed and external fonts.
 Of course, this leads to a larger executable footprint and a greater difficulty of use, as well as bloaty features not useful for people who simply want to use fonts.